rockbruno/SwiftInfo/README.md

 # 📊 SwiftInfo

---WIP--

 <img src="https://i.imgur.com/Y6z0xij.png" height="200">

 SwiftInfo is a simple CLI tool that extracts, tracks and analyzes metrics that are useful for Swift apps.
-Besides the default tracking options that are shipped with the tool, you can also customize SwiftInfo to track pretty much anything that can be conveyed in a simple `.swift` script.
+Besides the default tracking options that are shipped with the tool, you can customize SwiftInfo to track pretty much anything that can be conveyed in a simple `.swift` script.

 ## Usage